Design Decision: Remote PC Access

 Common Network Ports

 Similar to any other Citrix VDA, there are a handful of key network ports to be mindful of opening for the system to function.
-As a reminder, ICA traffic needs to reach the Remote PC Access from the Citrix ADC hosting the external Citrix Gateway.
-A comprehensive list of ports can be found in CTX101810.
+As a reminder, ICA traffic needs to reach the Remote PC Access from the NetScaler hosting the external NetScaler Gateway.
+A comprehensive list of ports can be found in Communication Ports Used by Citrix Technologies.

 Depending on the network topology, the subnet containing the Virtual Apps and Desktops Delivery Controllers might not allow communication to or from the physical PCs.
 To properly register with the Delivery Controller, the VDA on the PC must be able to communicate with the Delivery Controller in both directions using the following protocols: